zxc308/P4-tutorials/exercises/basic_tunnel/README.md

 4. **TODO:** Define a new table called `myTunnel_exact` that perfoms an exact match on the `dst_id` field of the `myTunnel` header.
 This table should invoke either the `myTunnel_forward` action if the there is a match in the table and it should invoke the `drop` action otherwise.
 5. **TODO:** Update the `apply` statement in the `MyIngress` control block to apply your newly defined `myTunnel_exact` table if the `myTunnel` header is valid.
 Otherwise, invoke the `ipv4_lpm` table if the `ipv4` header is valid.
 6. **TODO:** Update the deparser to emit the `ethernet`, then `myTunnel`, then `ipv4` headers.
 Remember that the deparser will only emit a header if it is valid.
 A header's implicit validity bit is set by the parser upon extraction.
 So there is no need to check header validity here.
 7. **TODO:** Add static rules for your newly defined table so that the switches will forward correctly for each possible value of `dst_id`.
 See the diagram below for the topology's port configuration as well as how we will assign IDs to hosts.
-For this step you will need to add your forwarding rules to the `sX-commands.txt` files.
+For this step you will need to add your forwarding rules to the `sX-runtime.json` files.

 ![topology](./topo.png)